February Garden Jobs for the Vegetable Garden

 Sow heat-loving vegetables in propagators, on heat mats, and under grow lights

-If your winters are long and cold, then growing seeds undercover will give you a head start on tender plants.
-Propagators and grow lights can help get your seeds started early by providing extra warmth and light when both are in short supply.
-You then continue to grow the plants undercover for some weeks, then harden and plant them out after your region’s last frost in spring.
-Seeds you can sow in February undercover with heat include tomato, pepper, eggplant, globe artichoke, and chilis.
-These heat-loving seeds need warmth (60-86°F (16-30°C) to germinate, so may need a heated propagator, heat pad, or a bright windowsill above a radiator.
+Seeds you can sow undercover in February with heat include tomato, pepper, eggplant, globe artichoke, and chillies.
+These heat-loving seeds need warmth (60-86°F (16-30°C) to germinate, so they may need a heated propagator, heat pad, or a bright windowsill above a radiator.

-Sow spicy chili varieties early in the year
+Sow spicy chilli varieties early in the year

-Chilies are an incredibly popular seed to sow in February and easy to grow too.
+Chillies are incredibly popular to sow in February and are easy to grow, too.
 With so many varieties, you cannot fail to spice up your recipes with your homegrown harvest.
 Before you purchase seeds, check the variety against the Scoville scale to check how spicy it is.
 Popular types include ‘Habañero’ and ‘Jalapeño’ or, for milder palettes, ‘Anaheim’ or ‘Alam Paprika.’

 February garden jobs including seeds to sow, crops to harvest, winter garden organization, and projects for the vegetable garden #gardeningtips #vegetablegarden